jhedstrom/drupalextension/docs/contexts.md

 The bundled `MinkContext`, `MarkupContext`, and `MessageContext` follow this pattern - none of them inherit from `RawDrupalContext`.

-`RandomContext` goes one step further: it implements `Behat\Behat\Context\Context` directly and uses no Mink session at all.
+`RandomContext` and `MappingContext` go one step further: they implement `Behat\Behat\Context\Context` directly and use no Mink session at all.
-A consumer can register it in any Behat suite, even one that does not load `Drupal\MinkExtension`.
+A consumer can register them in any Behat suite, even one that does not load `Drupal\MinkExtension`.